cudoventures/cudos-builders/tools-bash/constructor/docs/step_1.md

 PARAM_COMMISSION_MAX_CHANGE_RATE="0.01"
 ```

 **PARAM_SOURCE_DIR** is where the repos will be cloned and the binary compiled.
 It should be an existing and empty folder.
-The same you created above.

 **PARAM_VALIDATOR_MNEMONIC** is the private key of the account you want to use for your validator.